kubernetes/kubernetes/docs/services.md

 ## Portals and service proxies

-Every node in a Kubernetes cluster runs a `kube-proxy`.
-This application watches the Kubernetes master for the addition and removal of `Service` and `Endpoints` objects.
+Every node in a LMKTFY cluster runs a `lmktfy-proxy`.
+This application watches the LMKTFY master for the addition and removal of `Service` and `Endpoints` objects.
 For each `Service` it opens a port (random) on the local node.
 Any connections made to that port will be proxied to one of the corresponding backend `Pods`.
 Which backend to use is decided based on the